nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 1. Some example commands you can try:

    * `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/buyer r/Owes money.`
-   Adds a contact named `John Doe` to the Realodex.
+   Adds a contact named `John Doe` to Realodex.

-   * `delete John Doe` : Deletes the client with name `John Doe` from the Realodex.
+   * `delete John Doe` : Deletes the client with name `John Doe` from Realodex.

 1. Refer to the [Features](#features) below for details of each command.